Admissions

 Q: What does it mean that GRE scores are recommended but not required?

-A: If you have taken the GRE and want to submit your scores, we welcome those submissions.
+A: If you have taken the GRE and want to submit your scores, we welcome your submission.
 If the GRE score can tell us something about your record and your potential to succeed in the program that your other materials do not, then we want to take your scores into account when considering your application.
 However, if you do not wish to take the test or submit your scores, we consider applications complete without the inclusion of GRE scores.

 Q: How many students apply and are accepted into the program each year?